Attracting butterflies to your garden

 Host plants are important to butterflies and moths as they provide nectar for the butterflies and moths to feed on, and a site for the butterfly to lay eggs and are also a food source for the emerging caterpillar.
 If you are planning to grow these in your garden, be prepared for heavy grazing by the caterpillars!

-- Attracting wildlife to your garden (PDF 677KB)
+- Attracting butterflies / moths to your garden (PDF 677KB)

 Disclaimer: Any advice included herein was created for advisory purposes only.
 It does not constitute legal opinion.
 Neither the Mackay Regional Botanic Gardens nor Mackay Regional Council will accept liability for any information, errors, omissions or consequences in any way whatsoever to any person, business or corporation that relies on the information provided, or for the recommendations expressed and conclusions reached.
 The (information) has been prepared in good faith on the information available at the date of provision.